 A music composition takes place in a virtual reality space, where the spectator - user - will be able to move around it, altering the music depending on where they are within the space.
 The work features video as well, this being part of the musical 'narrative'.

 Pilgram: Naked Link 3.0 is the continuous process of a conceptual work that explores the boundaries between data visualization and art made from data collection, creating a link between scientific InfoVis & data sublimation.
 Pilgram 1.0, the first iteration, was made in 2015 and opened a hotspot in Havana.
 The 2.0 iteration showed the invisible structures that tie the U.S. (Miami) and Cuba, monitoring and analyzing the packet data traffic.
-The 3.0 naked links iteration will be a search in the possible changes (or not) of communication infrastructure since the 2.0 research.
+The 3.0 naked links iteration will be a search for the possible changes (or not) of communication infrastructure since the 2.0 research.
 For the 3.0 iteration, we will display (in real-time) how the flow of communication between the two cities and the two countries is taking place nowadays.
-Pilgram: Naked Link 3.0 will visualize on real-time XR interfaces (extended realities) the links and infrastructure between the two countries that, in other cases, wouldn't be visible with the naked eye.
+Pilgram: Naked Link 3.0 will visualize on real-time XR interfaces (extended realities) the links and infrastructure between the two countries that, in other cases, wouldn't be visible to the naked eye.

 Led by the M4 team in collaboration with the MUD Foundation, the Manchay Project is a transformative initiative for the San Francisco de Asís School in Manchay.
 Addressing educational gaps in literacy and math, it introduces the metaverse as an avant-garde learning tool.
 Over three years, the initiative will establish a Wi-Fi-equipped garden library, debut a metaverse learning platform, and ensure the best utilization of resources.
 This effort is set to pioneer a benchmark for educational strategies in developing areas.